mrenyard/Web-Project-Managment-Tools/README.md

-#Web Project Management Tools for WebShop.
+# Web Project Management Tools.
-##Utilities to manage the creation and management of WebShop web projects.
+## Utilities to manage the creation and management of web projects.

-###TODO
+### TODO
 Setup local server for testing.
 Write multiple test scenarios based on previous state:
  - ...